kizitonwose/Calendar/README.md

 #### Step 1

-The library uses `java.time` classes via [API desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) for backward compatibility since these classes were added in Java 8.
+The library uses `java.time` classes via [Java 8+ API desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) for backward compatibility since these classes were added in Java 8.

 To setup your project for desugaring, you need to first ensure that you are using [Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin#updating-plugin) 4.0.0 or higher.